Scheduler

 • The logic and definition of your DAG structure:

-• how complex they are (i.e. how fast they can be parsed, how many tasks and dependencies they have)
+• how complex they are (i.e. how many tasks and dependencies they have)

 • The scheduler configuration